Back to Blog

 Building a Script Library

-Top-performing teams don't use just one script.
-SalesHive recommends building a library of 3-5 persona-specific variations that share the same structure but swap the problem statement, proof, and discovery questions based on who you're calling.
+Top-performing teams don't run one script.
+SalesHive recommends building a library of 3-5 persona-specific variations that keep the same structure but swap the problem statement, proof, and discovery questions based on who's on the other end.

 For example: